jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 ## Using a different activation function

 We used a convolution layer witha  ReLu, but sometimes it is more efficient to insert a different activation function, like tanh.
-You would not replace all the ReLus with tanha, but you could replace one of them.
+You would not replace all the ReLus with tanh, but you could replace one of them.
 I would look like this:

 ```shell